thunderbird/thunderbird-website/docs/holiday-calendars.md

 Previously we use to source these from the community, this was a time-consuming process so we moved to sourcing them from a paid service: Calendarific.

-This has the unfortunate effect of removing the communities ability to correct / localize specific holidays or countries.
+This has the unfortunate effect of removing the community's ability to correct / localize specific holidays or countries.
 In the future we hope to move to an open-source repo for calendar generation this is currently tracked in [#753](https://github.com/thunderbird/thunderbird-website/issues/753).